-Although the experiment went over well and lots of precautions were taken to obtain sufficient data to make a scientific reseasoning or conclusion based on the information gathered that [gene name] is the most known gene associated with brain tumors, there were a few limitations to the study.
+Although the experiment went over well and lots of precautions were taken to obtain sufficient data to make a scientific reasoning or conclusion based on the information gathered that BRAF and MGMT are the most known gene associated with brain tumors, there were a few limitations to the study.
 One limitation of the experiment is a small data sample size was used.
-Although 1,100 samples might seem sufficient, remember there were 10,000 PMIDs downloaded and saved.
+Although 1,100 samples might seem sufficient, remember there were around 226,378 results but only 10,000 PMIDs could be downloaded and saved at a time.
 After the samples, there were still 8,556 more PMIDs that could have been looked through if there was no deadline for the project.
 Time is another limitation, for a deadline was required for the project because it is a senior research project.
 When using PubTator, the way the website operated made it hard for quick keyboard shortcuts to be used and splitting the screen harder than it should have been.
 For splitting the screen, PubTator had to take up most of the screen to see the number of collections and other important aspects of the website, so going back and forth with it took time.
 Also, the enter button does not work in PubTator for the search bar, which made it an inconvenience when copying and pasting the PMIDs in the search bar by using the keyboard shortcuts worked; however, then the mouse cursor had to be moved and click on the search icon to start the request which affected the time it took to get the necessary data.
 Relying on the accuracy of PubTator code, looking at biochemical genes being properly labeled was another limitation found during the experiment.
 Like all code, it sometimes makes mistakes, especially when finding text.
-For example, PRODUCT and AID were counted as genes in articles since the letters are similar to those of a specific gene name, such as PRAC1 and ACIDA, so some mentioned genes might not have been in an article [9][7].
+For example, PRODUCT and AID were counted as genes in articles since the letters are similar to those of a specific gene name, such as PRAC1 and ACIDA, so some mentioned genes might not have been in an article [9].
 The code only made some of these errors due to the inconsistency of scientists calling genes by different names.
-PubTator’s gene code contains a section when trying to find genes called “alias,” which lists all the different alias names that scientists call a gene [9][7].
+PubTator’s gene code contains a section when trying to find genes called “alias,” which lists all the different alias names that scientists call a gene [9].
+Another limitation is that the code created might not have captured all of the genes for a few shared the same or more than one identifier number (see Figure 4).
+If more time was given then it would be used to check the code more thoroughly one a much smaller sample size before transitioning to a sample size that is over 1,000.

+Figure 4: Screen shots of just a few gene names with more than one identifier.

 Last Remarks